TOS CLI Reference

 <TIME TO LIVE>

 Time to Live (TTL) in hours, minutes, and seconds.
 When the specified time has passed, the backup will automatically be deleted and its disk space released.
-TTL is limited to 720 hours (30 days).
+If no value is set, the default TTL is 720 hours (30 days).

 Format: XhYmZs